koajs/koa/docs/api/request.md

   Most of the reverse proxy(nginx) set x-forwarded-for via `proxy_add_x_forwarded_for`, which poses a certain security risk.
-  A malicious attacker can forge a client's ip address by forging a `X-Forwarded-For`request header(like ["mocked client", "client", "proxy1", "proxy2"]), Koa offers two options to avoid being bypassed.
+  A malicious attacker can forge a client's ip address by forging a `X-Forwarded-For`request header.
+The request sent by the client has an `X-Forwarded-For` request header for 'forged'.
+After being forwarded by the reverse proxy, the server will receive the `X-Forwarded-For` request header of
+  ['forged', 'client', 'proxy1', 'proxy2'].

+  Koa offers two options to avoid being bypassed.

   If you can control the reverse proxy, you can avoid bypassing by adjusting the configuration, or use the `app.proxyIpHeader`